signaldatascience/R-curriculum/assignments/homework/sql-practice/homework-sql-intermediate-ii.md

 Of course, part of planning a good Thanksgiving dinner is making sure there's enough variety on the dinner table.

-* **Optional:** Modify your previous query so that you never pick more than two of any item.
-(If this is taking too long, move on and come back to it later.)
+* **Extra:** Modify your previous query so that you never pick more than two of any item.
+(Don't spend too long on this at the expense of the rest of the assignment.)

 Tragically, many people find themselves overeating during Thanksgiving.
 Let's try to plan a healthier meal.